jacobyhsi/InterpreTabNet/README.md

-# InterpreTabNet: Distilling Salient Features for Tabular Data Interpretation
+# InterpreTabNet: Distilling Predictive Signals from Tabular Data by Salient Feature Interpretation

 Official Implementation of the Paper InterpreTabNet.